• Skip to primary navigation

 Instructions

-• Prepare 2 large cookie sheets by placing a silicone mat or parchment paper on top.
-Start by removing the coconut cream from the top of the coconut milk can until you get ⅔ cup.
-(Use the rest of the can for a smoothie) Mix this coconut cream with the desiccated coconut and the maple syrup, and stir until smooth.
+Start by removing the thick coconut cream layer from the top of the coconut milk can until you get ⅔ cup (use the rest of the can for a smoothie).
+Mix this coconut cream with the desiccated coconut and the maple syrup, and stir until smooth.

 • Prepare the chocolate by melting it with 1 tablespoon of coconut oil, in a double boiler on the stove or in the microwave at low heat.
 Stir often until it is fully melted and smooth.
+(Or do this process in the microwave).

 • Place a frozen coconut log onto a fork, and dip it into the chocolate.
 Then place the chocolate covered coconut on the other silicone or parchment covered cookie sheet.

 • Keep dipping the coconut logs in chocolate until they are all covered.
 Then place the bounty bars in the fridge or freezer to solidify the chocolate, about 15 minutes.
 Enjoy!
+Store homemade bounty bars in the fridge (up to 2 weeks) or the freezer (up to 3 months).

 Notes